 Welcome to the July 2021 San Antonio Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the July 2021 key findings and figures for the San Antonio rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Antonio and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
-Take a look at the last 12 months of San Antonio rent prices in the chart below.
+Take a look at the last 12 months of San Antonio average rent prices in the chart below.

 San Antonio rent prices decreased over the last month.
 From May to June, the city experienced a -1.78% decrease for the price of a one-bedroom apartment.
 The rent price for a San Antonio one-bedroom apartments currently stands at $994.0.

 When we take a look at the two-bedroom comparison from June to July, San Antonio experienced a -0.5% decrease for the price of a two-bedroom apartment.
 The rent price for a San Antonio two-bedroom apartments currently stands at $1,194.0.